LibraryOfCongress/api.congress.gov/Documentation/BriefEndpointsDocumentation.md

 ### Levels

 Depending on the data available, each committee report item in the API may contain a referrer URL to the text deeper level.
 The text level may contain the following: a URL for the text in Congress.gov (e.g. www.congress.gov/117/crpt/hrpt403/CRPT-117hrpt403.pdf), the type of format (e.g. PDF), and whether the text is errata (e.g. Y/N).

+## committee-print

+### Coverage

+Coverage information for committee print data in the API can be found at [Coverage Dates for Congress.gov Collections](https://www.congress.gov/help/coverage-dates).
+Read more about committee print data at [About Committees and Committee Materials](https://www.congress.gov/help/committee-materials#committee-prints) on Congress.gov.
+View expanded documentation for the committee print endpoints at [CommitteePrintEndpoint](https://github.com/LibraryOfCongress/api.congress.gov/blob/main/Documentation/CommitteePrintEndpoint.md).

+### Base Request

+The base request for committee print data in the API is <https://api.congress.gov/v3/committee-print>.
+The request will return 20 results by default.
+Basic information about each committee print item will be included in the response.
+Included in that basic information is the committee print jacket number (e.g. 48144), a URL to the item in the API (e.g. <https://api.congress.gov/v3/committee-print/117/house/48144>), an update date in Congress.gov (e.g. 2022-08-01 21:19:33+00:00), the congress (e.g. 117), and the chamber (e.g. House).
+Filters can be added to the URL in order to limit results returned to committee prints in a single congress (e.g. <https://api.congress.gov/v3/committee-print/117>) or congress and chamber (e.g. <https://api.congress.gov/v3/committee-print/117/house>).

+### Item

+Depending on the data available, each committee print item in the API may contain the following: the jacket number for the print (e.g. 48144), the print's citation (e.g. 117-62), the congress during which the committee print was published (e.g. 117), the print's number (e.g. 62), the title of the print (e.g. RULES COMMITTEE PRINT 117-62 TEXT OF H.R.
+5768, VIOLENT INCIDENT CLEAR- ANCE AND TECHNOLOGICAL INVESTIGATIVE METHODS ACT OF 2022), the chamber (e.g. House), associated committee information (e.g. Rules Committee) - including a URL to the committee item in the API (e.g. <https://api.congress.gov/v3/committee/house/hsru00>) and a system code (e.g. hsru00), associated bills to the print - including a URL to the bill item in the API (e.g. <https://api.congress.gov/v3/bill/117/hr/5768>) and identifier information for the bill, and a text format count (e.g. 4) and URL to the text sub-level (e.g. <https://api.congress.gov/v3/committee-print/117/house/48144/text>).

+### Levels

+Depending on the data available, each committee print item in the API may contain a referrer URL to the text deeper level.
+The text level may contain the following: a URL for the text in Congress.gov (e.g. <https://www.congress.gov/117/cprt/HPRT48144/CPRT-117HPRT48144.pdf>) and the type of format (e.g. PDF).

+## hearing

+### Coverage

+Coverage information for hearing data in the API can be found at [Coverage Dates for Congress.gov Collections](https://www.congress.gov/help/coverage-dates).
+Read more about hearing data at [About Committees and Committee Materials](https://www.congress.gov/help/committee-materials#committee-hearings) on Congress.gov.
+View expanded documentation for the hearing endpoints at [HearingEndpoint](https://github.com/LibraryOfCongress/api.congress.gov/blob/main/Documentation/HearingEndpoint.md).

+### Base Request

+The base request for hearing data in the API is <https://api.congress.gov/v3/hearing>.
+The request will return 20 results by default.
+Basic information about each committee print item will be included in the response.
+Included in that basic information is the hearing jacket number (e.g. 37721), a URL to the item in the API (e.g. <https://api.congress.gov/v3/hearing/116/senate/37721>), an update date in Congress.gov (e.g. 2022-06-30 03:50:22+00:00), the congress (e.g. 116), and the chamber (e.g. Senate).
+Filters can be added to the URL in order to limit results returned to hearings in a single congress (e.g. <https://api.congress.gov/v3/hearing/116>) or congress and chamber (e.g. <https://api.congress.gov/v3/hearing/116/senate>).

+### Item

+Depending on the data available, each hearing item in the API may contain the following: the jacket number for the hearing (e.g. 37721), a Library of Congress identifier (e.g. LC64252), the hearing number (e.g. 64), the part number, an update date in Congress.gov (e.g. 2022-06-30 03:50:22+00:00), the congress during which the hearing was held (e.g. 116), the title of the hearing (e.g. OUTSIDE PERSPECTIVES ON THE COLLECTION OF BENEFICIAL OWNERSHIP INFORMATION), the hearing's citation (e.g. S.Hrg.116-64), the chamber (e.g. Senate), associated committee information (e.g. Senate Banking, Housing, and Urban Affairs Committee) - including a URL to the committee item in the API (e.g. <https://api.congress.gov/v3/committee/senate/ssbk00>) and a system code (e.g. ssbk00), hearing held dates (e.g. 2019-06-20), and text formats - including a URL for the hearing transcript in Congress.gov (e.g. <https://congress.gov/116/chrg/CHRG-116shrg37721/CHRG-116shrg37721.pdf>) and the format type (e.g. PDF).

 ## congressional-record